platformsh/legacy-cli/README.md

-  project:variable:delete                   Delete a variable from a project project:variable:get (project-variables, pvget)   View variable(s) for a project project:variable:set (pvset)              Set a variable for a project route route:get                                 View a route route:list (routes)                       List all routes for an environment
+  project:variable:delete                   Delete a variable from a project project:variable:get (project-variables, pvget)   View variable(s) for a project project:variable:set (pvset)              Set a variable for a project repo repo:cat                                  Read a file in the project repository repo:ls                                   List files in the project repository route route:get                                 View a route route:list (routes)                       List all routes for an environment